MunawarRaza/kubernetes/kubernetes-docs/02-architecture/overview.md

 #### Schedulers

 The scheduler is responsible for distributing work or pods across multiple nodes.
 It looks for newly created pod and assigns them to Nodes.
 The controllers makes decisions to bring up new pods in such cases.
+It only decides which pods going where.
+It did not create pod

 Note: